Mildenhall, Wiltshire: Notable buildings

 Across the lane to the west of the churchyard are the 18th-century boundary brick wall, gate piers (with cornice and ball) and wrought iron gates of the former rectory.
 A large new rectory was built in 1862, in brick in a classical style, set back from the Marlborough road about a quarter of a mile west of the village; this house in turn was sold in 1965.

 At Poulton, further along the Marlborough road, Poulton House stands in grounds by the River Og; 20th-century expansion has brought the town almost to the opposite bank.
 Orbach describes the Grade II* listed house – dated 1706 and extended in the 19th century – as a perfect example of Queen Anne style.

 Amenities

 The village has a public house, the Horseshoe Inn.
 Until the early 21st century Mildenhall had a post office and village shop.
 The village hall was built in 1988.

-Mildenhall usually holds a village fete, usually in mid-September on the village playing field, as well as a Guy Fawkes Bonfire Night and a Duck Race using plastic ducks.
+Mildenhall usually holds a village fête, typically in mid-September on the village playing field, as well as a Guy Fawkes Bonfire Night and a Duck Race using plastic ducks.
 Mildenhall publishes a monthly newsletter called The Parish Pump, a joint publication with the neighbouring village of Axford.

 There was a school, the Protestant Free School, in the village from 1824 to 1969.
 Designed in the shape of a cross by Robert Abraham, the former school is now a house.

 The Rabley Drawing Centre a short way outside the village includes a contemporary art gallery specialising in original prints and works on paper, and a studio which runs art courses and workshops.
 It represents international artists including Royal Academicians.